 Photo credit: © Eatwell101.com

-Preparation: pan fried sea bass fillets with fennel
+Preparation: pan-fried sea bass fillets with fennel

 Fennel preparation:

 The fennel can be prepared in advance.
 And book 5 minutes before the end of cooking time.
-Do not prepare the fish in advance by cons…
+Do not prepare the fish in advance.

 The fennel and onion garnish

-In the wok, sweat onion with a drizzle of olive oil and a pinch of coarse salt.
+In the wok, sweat the onion with a drizzle of olive oil and a pinch of coarse salt.
 Add the fennel and wet half way up the vegetable with water.
 Cook 5 minutes, covered.
 Add the cive and adjust the seasoning.

 Cook the sea bass fillets

 Season the sea bass fillets with salt and Espelette pepper.
 Heat a skillet and brown the fillet with olive oil.
 Arrange a bed of fennel and serve the sea bass on it.
 Drizzle with a little cooking juice of fennel.
-Garnish with fresh dill, add a little Espelette pepper around the bar and drizzle with olive oil.
+Garnish with fresh dill, add a little Espelette pepper around the bar, and drizzle with olive oil.

 Cooking Tip for the fennel:

 With the wok, fennel should be melting, not crunchy!
-You can add a little cube stock to perfume.
+You can add a little cube of stock to perfume.

 Cooking Tip for the sea bass fillets: